 - Share your story, if you comfortable doing so.
 How your personal experience with mental illness has affected you or a loved one makes issues real to candidates.
 Your story helps build a personal connection with candidates and helps them remember their interaction with you.

 - Highlight priorities with candidates.
 Find ways to highlight key policy priorities with candidates.
-To do so, ask open-ended questions like, “What will you do to protect mental health coverage?” or “What will you do to increase the availability of mental health services and supports in our community?”
+Ask open-ended questions like, “What will you do to protect mental health coverage?” or “What will you do to increase the availability of mental health services and supports in our community?”
 Listen carefully to their answers and acknowledge the points that they made.
 They may ask for your ideas, so be ready to share additional thoughts.

 - Use social media for additional candidate engagement.
 You can also use social media to engage candidates on the issues.
 Below are sample social media posts that you can use.
 These questions can also be asked in-person and at candidate forums.

-- [candidate name/handle] New policies threaten protections for people w/ pre-existing conditions, including mental illness.
-What will you do to protect mental health coverage, so all people can get the care they need, when they need it? #Act4MentalHealth
+- [candidate name/handle] 1 in 5 Americans live with a mental health condition.
+What will you do to protect mental health coverage, so all people can get the care they need, when they need it? #Vote4MentalHealth

 - Thank candidates for their time.
 After events or opportunities with candidates, thank them for their time with an email or thank you card, or even a tweet, restating your key points.